 the Reference Number.

-Thereafter, your receiver needs to go to a MoneyGram agent, fill up the Receive Form and attach it with proof of passport, driver’s license or any other identification document issued by the respective local Government.
-Once all is verified, the receiver can collect their money in cash – and usually quoted in their local currency.
+Thereafter, your receiver needs to go to a MoneyGram agent, fill up the Receive Form, and provide an identification document issued by the respective local government.
+Once all details are verified, the receiver can collect their money in cash.

-You can include a message of 10 words maximum and choose the currency you wish to transfer money in and the currency paid to the receiver.
+You can include a message of up to 10 words and choose the currency that is sent and received.

 2. Western Union